nandini245/Nandini_WCE_Assessment/README.md

 3. **Responsiveness:**
    - Ensured that the website layout adjusts appropriately for different screen sizes (desktop, tablet, mobile).

-4. **Bonus Task (Optional):**
-   - Implemented a simple image slider for the featured section, allowing users to scroll through multiple product images.

 ## How to Run